FAQs 2024-08-06T14:54:42+08:00

 Large-scale Generation Certificate (LGC)

-Large-scale renewable energy projects such as wind and solar farms, and hydroelectric schemes, are entitled to create LGCs.
+Large-scale renewable energy projects such as wind and solar farms, and hydroelectric schemes, are entitled to create LGC which are similar to STCs.

-To make things simple, Australis Solar handles all the paperwork for you.
-We also factor the savings from the STCs directly into our prices.
+To simplify the process, Australis Solar manages all the paperwork and factors the savings from STCs directly into our prices.

 For more information, visit the website for the Office of the Renewable Energy Regulator.